Soil stripping

 Dry stripper for Omni method.

-Ideal for removing black marks, shoe marks on a protected floor.
-Also allows for deep cleaning of the protective film without closing the area to traffic.
+Ideal for removing black marks and shoe marks from protected floors.
+It also allows for deep cleaning of protective film without closing the area to traffic.

 Taski jontec solve